Corporate

 Diversity of the Board of Directors

-The Board also believes that diversity is important to ensure that Board members provide the necessary range of perspectives required to achieve effective stewardship of the Corporation.
+The Board believes that diversity is important to ensure that Board members provide the necessary range of perspectives required to achieve effective stewardship of the Corporation.

-Following the 2024 Annual Meeting of Shareholders, five women were elected to the Board, representing 36 per cent of the seats on the Board, bringing the Corporation ahead of its objective.
-There are no “members of visible minorities” (0 per cent), no “persons with disabilities” (0 per cent) and no “Aboriginal peoples” (0 per cent) (each as defined in the Employment Equity Act (Canada), the “Designated Groups”) on the Board.
+There are currently five women (36 per cent), no “members of visible minorities” (0 per cent), no “persons with disabilities” (0 per cent) and no “Aboriginal peoples” (0 per cent) (each as defined in the Employment Equity Act (Canada), the “Designated Groups”) on the Board.
+Out of the 13 individuals nominated for election at the Meeting five (38 per cent) are women.
+There are no nominees who are part of the other Designated Groups.
 The Diversity Policy provides that the Committee will assess the effectiveness of the Board nomination process at achieving the Corporation’s diversity objectives on an annual basis.
-The Corporation’s publicly traded subsidiaries, Lifeco and IGM, had six women (out of 19) and five women (out of 15) nominated for election to their respective Board of Directors, representing in total 32 per cent of their combined nominees.
-Following their annual meetings of shareholders, all were elected to serve on their respective boards.
+The Corporation’s publicly traded subsidiaries, Lifeco and IGM, have publicly disclosed that there were six women (out of 19) and seven women (out of 17) being nominated for election to their respective Board of Directors representing in total 36 per cent of their combined nominees.

 Nomination of Directors and Tenure

 The Governance and Sustainability Committee and the Board believe that, in addition to the factors discussed above, continuity of membership is critical to the Board’s efficient operation.
 Accordingly, the Board has not adopted policies imposing an arbitrary term or retirement age limit in connection with individuals nominated for election as Directors of the Corporation, as it does not believe that such limits are in the best interests of the Corporation.
 Such limits fail to take into account the special characteristics of issuers such as Power Corporation and its group companies, that operate in a highly complex and technical environment.
 In such a context, the Corporation believes that a lengthy Board tenure, not limited by arbitrary determinations, is vital to the Directors’ understanding of the Corporation’s diverse businesses, and those of its group companies, and to their bringing a substantive contribution to the Board.
 The Corporation’s Governance and Sustainability Committee annually reviews the composition of the Board, including the age and tenure of individual directors.
 The Board strives to achieve a balance between the desirability to have a depth of institutional experience from its members on the one hand, and the need for renewal and new perspectives on the other hand.
+Of the 13 individuals nominated for election as Directors at the Meeting, five Directors (representing 38 per cent) have joined the Board in the past five years.

-The Committee has recommended that the 14 individuals set out under “Election of Directors – Nominees for Election to the Board” in the Corporation’s 2024 Management Proxy Circular be nominated for election as Directors of the Corporation at the Annual Meeting of Shareholders.
+The Committee has recommended that the 13 individuals set out under “Election of Directors – Nominees for Election to the Board” in the Corporation’s 2025 Management Proxy Circular be nominated for election as Directors of the Corporation at the Annual Meeting of Shareholders.

 Shareholders will be asked to vote “for” or “against” each Director nominee and only nominees receiving a majority of the votes cast in their favour will be elected, subject to specific circumstances.
-However, if an incumbent director is not elected by a majority of “for” votes, such director will still be permitted to continue in office until the earlier of (a) the 90th day after the day of the election; and (b) the day on which their successor is appointed or elected.
+However, if an incumbent director is not elected by a majority of “for” votes, such director will still be permitted to continue in office until the earlier of (A) the 90th day after the day of the election; and (B) the day on which their successor is appointed or elected.

 Orientation and Continuing Education

-Throughout the year, Directors receive:
+Throughout the year, Directors receive, among other topics:

 • presentations and reports summarizing significant regulatory and market developments.